About Natalia

 Your Strengths

 Discussing your strengths can be one of the most difficult parts of the job interview.
+Therefore, think about what your top 3 strengths would be.
+Here are some keywords to consider using: enthusiastic, self-motivated, analytical, dependable, dynamic, enjoy helping people, focused.

 Highlight your greatest professional accomplishments.
 If you are new to an industry, take a personal achievement at university or a volunteering role that can demonstrate your great communication or problem-solving skills.